higherrrrrrr/higherrrrrrr.fun/services/protocol/docs/TECHNICAL-DESIGN-DOCUMENT.md

    - Over time, the multi-sig authority could be transferred to a decentralized DAO structure on Realms (SPL Governance).

 8. **Open IDLs for Aggregators**
-   - Provide a standard interface for Jupiter or other aggregators to integrate “evolution triggers” or “conviction logic” even if users trade outside the official front end.
+   - Provide a standard interface for Jupiter or other aggregators to integrate "evolution triggers" or "conviction logic" even if users trade outside the official front end.

 ---